SedaQ/language-school/README.md

 ## REST API documentation

-REST API documentation is in [REST module](https://github.com/SedaQ/language-school/tree/master/ls-rest) submodule of this project.
+REST API documentation is in [REST](https://github.com/SedaQ/language-school/tree/master/ls-rest) submodule of this project.

 ## Use Case & Class diagram for entities